 You can also save the strip chart to a CSV file, and then later reload it into the Monitor Plot window!
 Cool eh?
 The software records events 10 times per second, while not super fast, it's good enough to be very useful.
 To use this feature open MsdView4, connect to your PowerGrid, then choose the Data Acquisition Menu Item at the top, then in the drop down, at the bottom you should see Monitor Plot Screen.
 Clicking on that will pop open the Monitor window.
 Just like the previous Gauge monitors tab, you have to check what data you want to view on the screen with the Monitor Tab.

 Finally, recent versions have a new green import settings button.
 This works in conjunction to an export feature listed in the File Menu.
 This allows you to export settings for example you can export your General Settings Tab, then import it later if you want.
 The biggest value of this tool is when working with curves, for example you can export your launch retard curve from one file, open a new file and import that curve without having to rebuild it.

 There's even more copy and paste capability too.
 Now you can copy a curve, like a launch retard curve, then paste it into another window.
 This can be very handy!

 Disclaimer: This article contains affiliate links, which means I receive a small kickback if you make a purchase using some of these links, or the ads on these pages.
 This money, what little there is, gets put back into maintaining and operating this website.
-If there's any money left over after that, it goes put into our racing program.
+If there's any money left over after that, it gets put into our racing program.
 You can trust that we would never recommend, promote, or suggest anything we wouldn't use ourselves.